datavisualization002/datavisualization002.github.io/content/en/docs/Examples_from_Flourish.md

 title: Examples from Flourish
 slug: examples-from-flourish
 ---
-The following are resources used for Flourish.
-## Examples from Flourish
-Flourish provides many [examples](https://flourish.studio/examples/?Industry=Featured) that could be duplicated and edited in our own account.
+Flourish provides many [examples](https://flourish.studio/examples/?Industry=Featured) that you can duplicate and edit in your own account.
+Once you find a visualization that fits your data, simply click `Make your own` and then `Duplicate and edit`.
+From there, you can examine the data structure and organize your own data to match using any software you prefer.